DOCUVESTA/retinoids-skincare-analysis/README.md

 ### Streamlit: retinoid products dashboard
-A user-friendly and interactive dashboard with product information from the skincare dataset
+A user-friendly and interactive dashboard with product information from the skincare dataset.
 </details>
 <details closed>
 <summary>Features</summary>